yym68686/ChatGPT-Telegram-Bot/README.md

   </a>
 </p>

-The ChatGPT Telegram Bot is a powerful Telegram bot that utilizes the latest GPT models, including GPT3.5, GPT4, GPT4 Turbo, GPT4 Vision, DALLE 3, and the official Claude2.1 API.
+The ChatGPT Telegram Bot is a powerful Telegram bot that utilizes the latest GPT models, including GPT3.5, GPT4, GPT4 Turbo, GPT4 Vision, DALLE 3, Groq Mixtral-8x7b/LLaMA2-70b and the official Claude2.1/Claude3 opus/sonnet API.
 It enables users to engage in efficient conversations and information searches on Telegram.

 ## ✨ Features